LoginRadius/engineering-portal/content/blog/Best-hacking-tools/index.md

   * Next, we tend to enter the valid John the ripper command that is used in extracting the password from the hash password given as an input.

-The rate at which the password is going to be cracked depends utterly on the strength of the password and also offered wordlist.
+The rate at which the password is going to be cracked depends utterly on the password's strength and offered wordlist.
 It keeps attempting to break the password continuously till the termination command isn't given.

 John the ripper download link: